-Soup group - our stakeholders group
+Soup group – our London stakeholder group

 The Stakeholders Group is a fun and active group made up of young people who attend our service and who have usually been to one of the young persons’ groups.
 The other name for the Stakeholders Group is the Soup Group, following a story told in our first group about the way a tasty and fulfilling soup can be created through the different contributions of many: our aim is to be productive through the joint contributions and actions.

 Young people attending the Soup Group work with the staff to improve the experiences of those who use our service, as well as to increase awareness of gender issues in young people by a wider community of professionals and members of the public.

 The group meets at least three times a year, usually during the half-term holidays, at the Tavistock Centre in London.